-The ATS has edged slightly ahead of the 3-Series in our Overall Rating, but you'll need to peruse the full content of our full reviews on the 2015 BMW 3-Series and 2015 Cadillac ATS in order to figure out which one suits you best -- and which is the new archenemy.
+The ATS may inch ahead in the ratings when we're all done adding up the 2017 numbers, but you'll need to peruse the our full reviews in order to figure out which one suits you best—and which is the new archenemy.